Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Shadowing should primarily be viewed as an observational experience with the physician preceptor’s permission and supervision.
 With the physician preceptor’s permission, shadowing may occur with virtual care/telehealth delivery.

-• Students may shadow KHSC-KansasCOM clinical faculty and board of trustee members.
+• Students may shadow KHSU-KansasCOM clinical faculty and board of trustee members.

 • Students are responsible for contacting physician preceptors and scheduling shadowing sessions.